putheng/role/README.md

 Installation
 ------------

 Require this package with composer.
-It is recommended to only require the package for development.
 ```
 composer require putheng/role
 ```